make-all/mod_auth_openidc/README.md

 HTTP server that authenticates users against an OpenID Connect Provider.
 It can also function as an OAuth 2.0 Resource Server, validating access tokens presented by OAuth 2.0 clients against an OAuth 2.0 Authorization Server.

+This version of the module can also authenticate against an OAuth2.0 server using the Code Authorization Grant flow and a UserInfo endpoint.
+This has been tested with the Phabricator OAuthServer implementation.
+Other servers implementing Oauth 2.0 Code Authorization Grant Flow, and which provide a suitable API for getting UserInfo as a JSON object may also work.
+I tried to make these changes without breaking any existing functionality, but have not tested against any OpenID Connect servers, so it cannot be guaranteed.

+Note that the changes relax some checks, so if your server implements OpenID Connect, it may be safer to use the upstream module.

 Overview
 --------